 What Are Some Chinese New Year Traditions?

 A “reunion dinner,” typically celebrated by Vietnamese and Chinese families on the eve of the New Year, is one of the most cherished traditions, complete with a variety of foods.

-It’s important to note that billions of diverse people worldwide celebrate the Chinese Spring Festival.
+It’s important to note that billions of diverse people worldwide celebrate the Chinese Spring Festival and Chinese culture.
 So each family will pick and choose their favorite foods, influenced by their regional family traditions.